-Cope is an 11th grade Honor Student at Harris County High School.
+Cope is a 12th grade Honor Student at Harris County High School.
 She is a member of the Beta Club, Student Government Association, DECA, and St. Luke Leadership Team.
 She has danced at the Academy for 13 years and is a member of the 'Celebrity' Competition Team.
 Cope has excelled through both the Academy's Teacher Assistant Program and as a Junior Instructor for multiple years.

 Courtlyn Holt is currently a senior at Columbus State University.
 She is a Theatre major with a minor in Dance and a Musical Theatre Certificate, after changing her path from majoring in Music with focus in Opera.
 She trained for 16 years at Pink Slipper School of Dance in Albany, GA before moving to Columbus to begin her college training.
 Courtlyn is regularly involved in the musicals at CSU and the Springer Opera House.
 Recently, she was cast as Elle Woods in Columbus State University’s Legally Blonde.
 Other performance and casting experience includes CSU’s Guys and Dolls (Sara Brown), Cabaret (Fritzie), and the Springer Opera House’s Cinderella.
 Upcoming roles with the Springer for Courtlyn include Linda in Evil Dead: The Musical and Cindy Lou in the production of Winter Wonderettes.
 Courtlyn loves and trains in all styles of dance, however musical theatre and modern have stolen her heart.
 After college, she plans to move to New York to pursue a career in Musical Theatre.